RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 # Equipment Disposition
 ## The Hix Prohibition
 The Hix Prohibition Rule applies to Jefferson (Jeff) and/or Roberta (Bert) Hix and/or any proxies representing either person.
-Under no circumstances will Jefferson and/or Roberta Hix have any opportunity to gain control of anything.
+Under no circumstances will Jefferson and/or Roberta Hix have any opportunity to gain ownership or control of anything.
 They and/or any of their proxies, designated or clandestine, are prohibited from obtaining any disposed possessions through estate sale, auction, or other means of disposition.

 ## Definitions
 | word | definition |